Victoria’s Secret Angel Alexina Graham Flaunts Cleavage In A White Tank Top On Instagram

 The picture in question amassed more than 13,000 likes within three hours of having been posted and it garnered close to a hundred likes.

 Prior to posting the said snap, Alexina treated her fans to a sweet video wherein she and her fellow VS angel and friend Barbara Palvin could be seen taking a “friendship test.”
-In the video, both answered questions about each other — mostly correctly — and in the end they reveal what they like so much about their friendship.
+In the video, both answered questions about each other — mostly correctly — and in the end, they reveal what they like so much about their friendship.

 Speaking about Barbara, Alexina said that “she is a good friend because she is very supportive and she is cool,” While Barbara said that Alexina is a good friend because she loves her despite all her flaws and is always there for support whenever needed.